kslg/elite-rides/README.md

 - ## Languages:

     + [Python 3.8.5](https://www.python.org/downloads/release/python-385/): is the main language used to build the back-end.
-    + [JS](https://www.javascript.com/): for the CAPTCHA Refesh function and to handle the timeout for bootstrap alerts.
+    + [JS](https://www.javascript.com/): for the Stripe elements.
     + [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML): is markup language used to build the front-end templates.
     + [CSS](https://developer.mozilla.org/en-US/docs/Web/css): is styling language used adjust layout and front-end styles.
+    + [Bulma](https://www.javascript.com/): I've used the `.icon` class from another CSS framework similar to bootstrap called Bulma.
+This helps ensure that whenever I use font awesome icons, they will always stay perfectly centred and have a consistent size unless I manually change it.

 - ## Frameworks and libraries:

-    + [Django](https://www.djangoproject.com/): a high-level Python web framework for the app.
+    + [Django](https://www.djangoproject.com/): A high-level Python web framework for the app.
     + [Django AllAuth](https://django-allauth.readthedocs.io/en/latest/overview.html): is an integrated set of Django applications dealing with account authentication, registration and management.
-    + [CrispyForms](): is an optimised way of rendering forms on the front-end in a very elegant and `DRY` way.
+    + [CrispyForms](https://django-crispy-forms.readthedocs.io/): An optimised way of rendering forms on the front-end in a very elegant and `DRY` way.
+    + [Summernote](https://summernote.org/): A JavaScript library that helps you create WYSIWYG editors online.
+Used in the Django Admin under Products to `enrich product descriptions`.
+    + [Pillow](https://pypi.org/project/Pillow/9.3.0/): To manipulate and process images, Pillow provides tools that are similar to ones found in image processing software such as Photoshop.

 - ## Databases:

+    + [SQLite3](https://sqlite.org/index.html): Local DBMS (Database Management System) to store all data.
-    + [PostgreSQL](https://www.postgresql.org/): database to store all data.
+    + [PostgreSQL by ElephantSQL](https://www.elephantsql.com/): Production DBMS (Database Management System) to store all data.

 - ## Other tools: